 The Basics of Citizen Development

-These incredibly powerful yet relatively simple-to-use tools put work automation into the hands of the business user.
-Tools such as Microsoft’s Power Automate, part of the Power Platform suite, allow business users to automate repetitive, manual tasks.
-Even if they reach across multiple systems and processes, the tools enable them to focus on more meaningful, rewarding work.
+Tools such as Microsoft’s Power Automate, part of the Power Platform suite, and Microsoft 365 Copilot, which combines artificial intelligence with your organizational data, allow business users to automate repetitive, manual tasks and increase organizational productivity.
+Even if they reach across multiple systems and processes, these tools enable people to focus on more meaningful, rewarding work.

 Change Management for Citizen Development